mdn/yari/README.md

     yarn clean
     yarn start

-These are also good steps to always take when you embark to make a change.
+These are also good steps to always take when you embark on making a change.
 Then, the only extra command needed is `git checkout -b my-new-branch` (or however you prefer to create new `git` branches)